Anesthesiology Research Clinical Scientist Track

 All faculty can potentially serve as a mentor for a research project.
 The research interests of the faculty can be obtained from the Director of Research, Dr. Neil Connelly.

-The department employs 2 full time research nurses to facilitate projects in any way they are needed.
+The department employs 2 full time research assistants to facilitate projects in any way they are needed.
 If your project has extensive time demands you should discuss this with Dr. Connelly so that arrangements can be made.